A partner academy in the John Taylor MAT

 Subject Leader

-Our names are Mrs Knight and Miss Brewin and we are the leaders for PSHE & RSE at Shobnall Primary & Nursery School.
-We are passionate about PSHE and its importance to shape our children of today through offering them a curriculum which reflects the challenges of the 21st Century.
-We understand our responsibility to deliver a high-quality, age-appropriate and evidence-based relationships and health curriculum for all our pupils.
+My name is Miss Brewin, and I am the leader for PSHE & RSE at Shobnall Primary & Nursery School.
+I am passionate about PSHE and its importance in shaping our children today by offering them a curriculum that reflects the challenges of the 21st Century.
+We understand our responsibility to deliver a high-quality, age-appropriate, and evidence-based relationships and health curriculum for all our pupils.

-With this in mind, we have carefully chosen a scheme in which to follow called Jigsaw, which follows a yearly plan with carefully sequenced age-appropriate lessons.
-We have listened carefully to the needs of our community and tailored a curriculum which suits the needs of our pupils.
+With this in mind, we have carefully chosen MyHappyMind Plus as our core scheme, which follows a structured, evidence-based approach to wellbeing and resilience.
+We have listened carefully to the needs of our community and tailored a curriculum that supports the emotional and mental health of our pupils while equipping them with essential life skills.

-To ensure that learning is meaningful, we also offer a range of CPD opportunities for all staff and have a culture of knowledge sharing across the academy.
-Through this collective learning, we are proud that our team is always striving to be the best that it can be.
+To guarantee that learning is meaningful, we provide regular CPD opportunities for all staff and foster a culture of knowledge-sharing across the academy.
+Through this collective learning, we are proud that our team is always striving to be the best it can be.

 Vision